-The first thing to remember is that often people present a "public face" that can be very different to the reality for them.
-So when you see people apparently having a great time, connected to that someone special remember that all may not be quite what it seems.
+The first thing to remember is that often people present a "public face" that can be very different from reality for them.
+So when you see people apparently having a great time, connected to that someone special, remember that all may not be quite what it seems.
 They will have their own challenges to deal with.

 If you are worried about spending the "special" day on your own then you may wish to consider contacting some of the agencies who offer a free Christmas lunch to those in need.
 You may wish to consider volunteering your time to help serve or simply to help out on the day or you may want to go along and join the fun.
 It is a great way to connect with others and you may even find a way to help out on a regular basis giving you a whole new group of people to get to know and share times with.

-If you love animals you may wish to consider helping out at a RSPCA center to give yourself the opportunity to touch and stroke an animal and help out the over-stretched services that such organisations offer.
+If you love animals you may wish to consider helping out at an RSPCA center to give yourself the opportunity to touch and stroke an animal and help out the over-stretched services that such organizations offer.
 Caring for animals can help us to care for ourselves too.

 Above all remember you are unique and no other single person has the skills and qualities that you have to share.
 You have value.